poissonconsulting/dttr/README.md

 # dttr

-`dttr` is a light-weight package to manipulate date (Date), time (hms) and datetime (POSIXct) objects.
+`dttr` (date times in R) is a light-weight package to manipulate date (Date), time (hms) and datetime (POSIXct) objects.
 As well as functions to get, set, add and subtract years, months, days, hours etc it includes functions to floor objects, set or adjust time zones and create complete sequences.
+The default time zone can be set for package function calls.
 It also provides duration and timer objects.

 ## Demonstration